Jaredk3nt/roldnd/World/rules_and_guidelines.md

 > In each campaign the writer or DM will come up with the stats and number of guns aboard your ship, and those on the enemies as well.

 While the main shipping lanes *tend* to be safer, trouble will come to civilian class ships as well!
+Each campaign will have tables for you to refer to what the party may run into on certain travels, and in specific parts of space.

 ---